Arthur Allen Leff

-In Unspeakable Ethics, Unnatural Law Leff also criticizes the views of Robert Nozick and Roberto Unger, noting that for all their differences they end up with remarkably similar solutions to the problem of resolving differences among morally sovereign individuals: agglomerations of the like-minded, geographically separated.
-Leff claims that this move merely shifts the problem.
+In Unspeakable Ethics, Unnatural Law Leff also criticized the views of Robert Nozick and Roberto Unger, noting that for all their differences they end up with remarkably similar solutions to the problem of resolving differences among morally sovereign individuals: agglomerations of the like-minded, geographically separated.
+Leff claimed that this move merely shifts the problem.
 Against Nozick, Leff states that his entire book, Anarchy, State, and Utopia, is built on the naked assertion that "individuals have rights", and that an entirely different yet equally valid argument could be built on the premise "individuals have duties".
-The arbitrary choice of starting point decides everything.

-Leff states as follows in the closing of Unspeakable Ethics, Unnatural Law:
+Leff stated as follows in the closing of Unspeakable Ethics, Unnatural Law:

-All I can say is this: it looks as if we are all we have.
-Given what we know about ourselves, and each other, this is an extraordinarily unappetizing prospect; looking around the world, it appears that if all men are brothers, the ruling model is Cain and Abel.
-Neither reason, nor love, nor even terror, seems to have worked to make us “good,” and worse than that, there is no reason why any thing should.
-Only if ethics were something unspeakable by us could law be unnatural, and therefore unchallengeable.
-As things stand now, everything is up for grabs.
-Nevertheless: